vivekagr/AWS-SAA-C02-Course/README.md

   - Additional replicas which are used for reads will be load balanced automatically.

+Custom endpoints can be created as well, pointing at particular primary/read-replica instances.
+- **Therefore Aurora allows much more customization in terms of endpoints compared to regular RDS !!!**

 #### Costs

 - No free-tier option
 - Aurora doesn't support micro instances
-- Beyond RDS singleAZ (micro) Aurora provides best value.
+- **Beyond RDS singleAZ (micro) Aurora provides best value**
 - Compute is billed per second with a 10 minute minimum.
 - Storage is billed using the high watermark for the lifetime using GB-Month.
   - Additional IO cost per request made to the cluster shared storage.
 - 100% DB size in backups are included for free.
-  - 100 GB cluster will have 100 GB of storage for backups.
+  - 100 GB cluster will have 100 GB of storage for backups as part of what we pay

 #### Aurora Restore, Clone and Backtrack

-Backups in Aurora work in the same way as RDS.
+- Backups in Aurora work in the same way as RDS.
-Restores create a brand new cluster.
+- **Restores** create a brand new cluster.
+  - similar to how restoring a snapshot creates a new RDS Instance

-Backtrack must be enabled on a per cluster basis.
-This allows you to roll back your data base to a previous point in time.
-This helps for data corruption.
+- **Backtrack** must be enabled on a per cluster basis.
+  - This allows you to roll back your database to a previous point in time.
+This helps for **data corruption**.

-You can adjust the window backtrack will work for.
+  - You can adjust the window backtrack will work for.

-Fast clones make a new database much faster than copying all the data.
+- **Fast clones** make a new database much faster than copying all the data.
-It references the original storage and only write the differences between the two.
-It uses a tiny amount of storage and only stores data that's changed in the clone or changed in the original after you make the clone.
+  - It references the original storage and only write the differences between the two.
+  - It uses a tiny amount of storage and only stores data that's changed in the clone or changed in the original after you make the clone.

 ### Aurora Serverless